rwblokzijl/stablecoin-survey/paper.md

 ## Non-collateralized Stablecoins

-Collateralized stablecoins by definition are pegged currencies.
-They rely on a different currencies to provide their stability.
-Without the stability of the US dollar or similar, none of these currencies would work.

-In addition the crypto collateralized stablecoins are dependent on the overall stability of their collateral currency.
-If the price of the collateral drops fast enough in relation to the pegged currency, many of these stablecoins would lose their peg and therefore investor confidence.
-Though these risks can be reduced in various ways, the general stabilisation of a currency without help from the outside world remains a very impactful way to improve cryptocurrencies.
+Crypto collateralized stablecoins are dependent on the overall stability of their collateral currency.
+If the price of the collateral drops fast enough in relation to the pegged currency, many of these stablecoins would lose their exchange guarantee, and therefore lose investor confidence.
+Though these risks can be reduced in various ways, the general stabilisation of a currency without the reliance on collateral is a sought after feature that could improve significantly stablecoins.

 Some stablecoins, rather than offloading risk to speculators, aim to reduce volatility by controlling the demand and supply of currencies in other ways.
 In